 Check out this short SFU student Documentary about MINE:

 Starting in Fall 2018, Epoch Youth Project began research for a new piece.
 We started the season off by exploring our different relationships to garbage and how we could repurpose our waste into something more extraordinary.
-We've been exploring our collective use of technology and how we can utilize it to create different kinds of environments and exploring it as an extension of the body.
-We have started exploring the rich and sometimes surprising image worlds of our imaginations and dream memory.
-It seems we are headed on a sci-fi futuristic voyage mixed with a dose of environmental consciousness.
-Join us!
+Our investigations led to exploring our collective use of technology and how we can utilize it to create different kinds of environments or use it as an extension of the body.
+Combine these explorations with the rich and sometimes surprising image worlds of our imaginations and dream memory is how VOICEMAIL was born.
+It feels like a sci-fi futuristic voyage mixed with a dose of humour and environmental consciousness.